Mister-Zeng/FlashGram-MERN/README.md

 ### What I learned

-This is a first full stack social media application using the MERN stack.
+This is a full stack social media application using the MERN stack.
 This application helped me understand all the function of a full CRUD application.

 ### Continued development